U.S. Citizenship and Eligible Non-Citizens

 U.S. National (includes natives of American Samoa, Swain's Island, or the U.S. Minor Outlying Islands)

-Eligible Non-Citizen: If the DHS/USCIS is unable to confirm a student’s eligible noncitizen status during FAFSA processing, the student must provide original documents to the UGA Office of Student Financial Aid (OSFA) confirming eligible non-citizen status.
+Eligible Non-Citizens: If the DHS/USCIS is unable to confirm a student’s eligible noncitizen status during FAFSA processing, the student must provide original documents to the UGA Office of Student Financial Aid (OSFA) confirming eligible non-citizen status.
 Federal Student Aid (FSA) eligible noncitizen statuses are:

 - A Permanent Resident Card (Form I-551 since 1997), or